kilian-group/phantom-reasoning/README.md

 Since `phantom-wiki[eval]` is installed from github source, run the evaluation module like so:

-Evaluating on just 1 GPU is faster than multiple GPUs due to communication overhead, so we can specify to only use the first GPU.

 ```bash
 CUDA_VISIBLE_DEVICES=0 python -m phantom_eval \
 	--method cot \